webix-hub/docs/data/desktop/text.md

 ##Overview

-Ui-related text control is a one-line input field with a label.
+UI-related text control is a one-line input field with a label.

 <img src="desktop/text.png"/>